alihammad-gist/php-starter/README.md

 [composer-unused/composer-unused](https://github.com/composer-unused/composer-unused)
 package.
 Again this should be installed locally, the package author recommends downloading a `phar` release from github's release page.

+## Using Phive to install linting and formatting binaries

+The project include `.phive/phars.xml` file which lists all the dependences for formatting and linting.
+Running `phive install` will installs the phars in `tools/` directory.